smplrspace/clickup-chat-action/README.md

 ## Example

-To apply migrations with the Hasura CLI:
+To post the message to ClickUp chat via API:

 ```yaml
 name: Your workflow